ndouellette/writing.evbogue.com/src/documents/posts/heroku.html.md

 This begs the question, which I would like to bring up with you right now:

-Why would you ever use Heroku...
+Why would you ever use Heroku

 When I first realized I needed to deploy tiny little Node.js web servers to the Internet, I also tried Heroku (and all of the other services that do the same thing).
 Trying to use it involved an endless wrestling match with their server-side interface.
 Never mind the fact that they're trying to upsell you on all sorts of things you could install on a VPS in five minutes.